jripke74/fs-music-player/README.md

 Inside the playSong function, call the highlightCurrentSong function.

 After that, play around with the control buttons to see how the highlightCurrentSong function works.

+Step 40
+Next, you need to display the current song title and artist in the player display.

+As a first step, access the #player-song-title and #player-song-artist elements, responsible for displaying the song title and artist, and store them into the variables playingSong and songArtist, respectively.